Nevada County Animal Shelter

-If you are low income and need help with a spay/neuter for all other breeds of dogs, please stop by Sammie's Friends at the Nevada County Animal Shelter and pick up a discount voucher to use at participating local Veterinarians.
+If you are low income and need help with a spay/neuter for all other breeds of dogs and for cats, please stop by Sammie's Friends at the Nevada County Animal Shelter and pick up a discount voucher to use at participating local Veterinarians.

 14647 McCourtney Road